qbead/qbeadWebsite/content/book/troubleshoot.md

 If you didn't close it before unplugging it, you will not see a change because it doesn't automatically refresh itself.
 When you plug your SpinWheel back in, re-open the `Tools` menu, navigate to `Port` and see if you see your port appear.

-2. If this doesn't work, another thing to try is closing and re-opening the Arduino software.
+2. If this doesn't work, try closing and re-opening the Arduino software.
 Occasionally this will clear up the problem.

-3. If neither of these works, it suggests that your micro USB cable may be the problem.
+3. If neither of the first two solutions works, your micro USB cable is likely the problem.
 Do you have another cable you can try?
 If so, first try your new cable.
-While most cables do work to communicate with the SpinWheel, some microUSB manufacturers have stopped including the extra wires necessary for passing information in their microUSB cables to cut costs if the cable is only meant to be used for charging.
+While most cables are able to communicate with the SpinWheel, some manufacturers have stopped including the extra wires necessary for passing information in their micro USB cables to cut costs (particularly if the cable is only meant to be used for charging).
+We have had better luck with older cables and those from Kindles: cables that were intended to be used to transfer information and not just for charging.
-If your SpinWheel turns on but isn’t detected by the Arduino software, we recommend trying a different cable
-(we have had better luck with older cables and those from Kindles: cables that were intended to be used to transfer information and not just for charging).

 ## My code won't upload onto my SpinWheel